 Log Rendering Performance

 We’ve made some changes that dramatically improve the Pulumi Service’s performance when rendering large update logs.

 Pulumi Enterprise customers typically have many stacks and teams.
 Multiple teams and stacks can make it difficult to review what’s currently in-motion and to understand a sequence of events a few days or few weeks in the past.

 As we announced earlier we launched the ability to view and download audit logs with all the changes within an organization.

 Phew!
-As I said, we’ve been busy this month working on the Pulumi Console.
+As I said, we’ve been busy this month working on the Pulumi Service.
 And there is plenty more awesomeness still in the pipe!
 If you want to get a peek at other things in-development, check out the Pulumi 2.0 Roadmap.

-As always, we love to hear if you have any feedback, suggestions, or ideas for other improvements we could make to the Pulumi Console.
+As always, we love to hear if you have any feedback, suggestions, or ideas for other improvements we could make to the Pulumi Service.
 Just let us know on the Pulumi Community Slack, Twitter @PulumiCorp, or on GitHub.